 This three-webinar course, prepares individuals for the role and responsibilities of remote contact tracing.
 It begins with an overview of COVID-19’s clinical course and transmission, including the incubation and infectious periods.
 The course identifies timelines for isolation and quarantine for cases and their recent contacts.
 The presenters discuss how contact tracing works, provide examples of the process, and highlight key steps, as well as identify strategies for effective communication by phone and video, and potential challenges remote contact tracers may face.

 This course is available at no cost to independent learners by affiliating with “COVID-19 Free Training (IL)” during the registration process.
 Click here for instructions.
-Organizations (including those not subscribed to CITI Program) can add this course at no cost, along with our COVID-19: Back to Campus course, COVID-19: Insights for Higher Ed Leaders course, and our Participating in Vaccine Research webinar.
+Organizations (including those not subscribed to CITI Program) can add this course at no cost, along with our COVID-19: Back to Campus course, COVID-19: Insights for Higher Ed Leaders course, Participating in Vaccine Research webinar, and What You Need to Know About COVID-19 Vaccine webinar.
 Add now.